Maxwell-Kwesi-Owura/GHANA-MOVIE-AND-MUSIC-INDUSTRY/README.md

 * Geographical Analysis – identifying celebrity counts by location.

+ ## Skills Demonstrated

+* Data Collection & Structuring using SQL queries to build and populate the dataset.

+* Data Cleaning & Preparation in Power BI before visualization.

+* Data Visualization & Dashboarding in Power BI to communicate insights effectively.

+* Analytical Thinking through descriptive, comparative, and categorical analysis.

+* Storytelling with Data by translating numbers into clear insights and recommendations.

+* Critical Problem-Solving in identifying patterns, gaps, and actionable strategies.

+* Collaboration & Presentation skills gained from working on a group project and presenting findings.

   ## Insights

 * Music dominates Ghana’s entertainment landscape in terms of revenue, awards, and output.